GitaGliaudyte/Stack/README.md

 realisStack.c - stack's realisation (functions)

-Note that there are no number validation in this code although it works with integers only.
+Note that there are no number validation in this code and it works with integers only.